Download Careers360 App

 3. Magnetic force

-If a charged particle is moving in a uniform magnetic field then, the charged particle experiences a force due to the presence of a magnetic field, and such forces are called magnetic force.
-Mathematically, if a charged particle is moving with velocity vector v, and magnetic field vector is B and the charge has a magnitude of q then magnetic force F is calculated as
+If a charged particle is moving in a uniform magnetic field, then the charged particle experiences a force due to the presence of a magnetic field, and such forces are called magnetic forces.
+Mathematically, if a charged particle is moving with velocity vector v, and the magnetic field vector is B, and the charge has a magnitude of q, then the magnetic force F is calculated as

 Hence, all quantities of Force, Magnetic field, and velocity are perpendicular to each other.